MJCapchin/rpglab.github.io/team/_posts/2020-06-02-Praveen-Dhanasekar.md

 alumni: true
 ---

-Praveen started his research in the RPG lab in June 2020.
+Praveen Dhanasekar started his research in the RPG lab in June 2020.
 He mainly worked on the quantification of demand response from Thermostatically Controlled Loads (TCL) and has published a conference paper based on his research. he graduated in May 2021.